sternmotor/borgserver/README.md

 docker-compose services may be stored as borg archives.

 Multiple users may be allowed to push to a single repository.
-The idea is that on docker hosts, root runs backups of all containers but stores these in repositories independent of the docker host they live on by the time the backup is done.
+The idea is that on docker hosts, root runs backups of all container currently living locally.
+Containers are not fixed to reside on one docker host, so multiple docker host must be able to push to the same repository.

 User accounts are automatically created at container startup or by running `update-borgusers` inside the container.
 Repository management is based on